amitjoy/fatjar-maven-plugin/README.md

 	jar dependencies that reside in other dependency (eq. zip, tar etc).
 Apart from this, it could also update the versions of the specified dependencies before wrapping in a big fat JAR bundle.
 	This internally uses bnd to wrap all the dependencies in a single fat JAR.

+> The idea behind was to primarily update all the mentioned dependency versions in the POM and pack them (Plain JARs + JARs contained in non-JARs) in a big fat JAR.

 -----------------------------------------------------------------